 How we work in prisons

 We have set up our own production inside the women's prison in Cusco, Peru and inside the women’s correctional institution in Chiang Mai, Thailand.
-We are hands on with every step in the production process: we buy the materials, we employ the women and we pay their salaries directly.
-We have developed training programmes for the women and our local production managers maintain the close relation between our teams and the development in Copenhagen.
+We are hands-on with every step in the production process: we buy the materials, we employ the women and we pay their salaries directly.
+We have developed training programs for the women and our local production managers maintain the close relationship between our teams and the development in Copenhagen.

 Surya is our production manager in Cusco, Peru, and goes to the prison every day to manage our workshop, buy yarn and ship home the finish products.
 In Chiang Mai, Thailand, Thanakon runs our production on a daily basis.
 We follow our productions very closely, ensure we’re constantly updated and 4-5 times a year we visit the productions.